mjamshidy/mjamshidy/README.md

 - 👀 I’m interested in some stuff!
 - 🌱 I’m currently learning stuff!
 - 💞️ I’m looking to collaborate on nothing!
 - 📫 How to reach me ...
-No you can't!
+LinkedIn?

 <!---
 mjamshidy/mjamshidy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.